 My brethren, be not many teachers, knowing that we shall receive the severer judgment.
 (James 3:1 KJV)… but he that knew not, and did things worthy of stripes, shall be beaten with few stripes.
 And to whomsoever much is given, of him shall much be required.”
 (Luke 12:48 AKJV)

 He withdraws not his eyes from the righteous… And if they be bound in fetters, and be held in cords of affliction; Then he shows them their work, and their transgressions that they have exceeded.
 He opens also their ear to discipline, and commands that they return from iniquity.
 (Job 36:7-10 AKJV)

-For those who don’t know a lot about God’s Word, the Courts and how sin affects our life, we recommend you remain at the Throne of Grace for a season as you learn more and learn to listen to the voice of the Holy Spirit.
+For those who don’t know a lot about God’s Word, the Courts and how sin affects our life, we recommend you remain at the Throne of Grace for a season as you learn more about God's ways and learn to listen to the voice of the Holy Spirit.

 5. Continued Freedom

 But thus said the LORD, Even the captives of the mighty shall be taken away, and the prey of the terrible shall be delivered: for I will contend with him that contends with you, and I will save your children.
 (Isaiah 49:24-25 KJV)Notice that Satan may have some captives.
 I have seen with my spiritual eyes in visits to the Courts of Heaven, people who have appeared chained and shackled.
 The Lord has promised that if we are seeking to learn God’s ways and continue turning from our sin, He will “contend” with the enemy for us in the Courts of Heaven.